xquery-mode/oook-selector/README.md

   - `C-c m ,` - Select modules database of the server
   - `C-c m -` - Show which database is currently used
   - `C-c m /` - Show which database is currently used
-- LW configuration service:
-  (Just ignore this section you don't have such a service or don't know what it is.)
-  - `C-c m g` - Get connection settings for ML connection from LW configuration service

 #### † Notes on the Document list
 * Press  `u`  to update the document list